-Kids today, loafing through the summer... playing tennis (on the Wii), lobbing projectiles (with Angry Birds), reading in the shade (on a Kindle) chatting with their friends (on Twitter).
+Kids today, loafing through the summer... playing tennis (on a console), lobbing projectiles (with Angry Birds), reading in the shade (on a Kindle), chatting with their friends (on Twitter).

 It’s almost a cliché to lament kids' need to be constantly plugged in, but the truth is that technology has many benefits, especially when parents establish parameters for healthy technology use.

 A 2010 Nielsen study found that children between the ages of 8 and 10 spend about 5.5 hours each day using media — 8 hours if you count the additional media consumed while multitasking.
 And it's safe to assume that kids might spend even more time online during the summer.
 Could it be that online time might actually help counteract some of the common summer “brain drain”?

 Some of the positive aspects of technology include: